Naila Zaman Khan

 Naila Zaman Khan is a Bangladeshi neurologist.
-She was the founder head of the Department of Pediatric Neuroscience, Dhaka Shishu(Children's) Hospital, Bangladesh Institute of Child Health in 1992, till 2018.
+She was the founder head of the Department of Pediatric Neuroscience, Dhaka Shishu Hospital, Bangladesh Institute of Child Health in 1992, till 2018.
 She is the founder chairperson of the Shishu Bikash Network, General Secretary of the Bangladesh Protibondhi Foundation, Secretary General of the Bangladesh Society for Child Neurology, Development and Disability, and Chairperson of the Bangladesh Society of Pediatric Neuro Electro- Physiologists (BSPNEP).
 From 2008 to 2018 she was the National Co-ordinator, Ministry of Health, for the establishment of multidisciplinary Child Development Centers in government tertiary and secondary hospitals.

 Early life and education

 Khan passed Secondary School Certificate (SSC) from Dhaka board at 1968.
 In 1970, She completed Higher Secondary School Certificate (HSC).
 In 1977, She completed her M.B.B.S degree from Dhaka Medical College.
 She was awarded Fellowship (FCPS) from Bangladesh College of Physicians and Surgeons in 1984.
 She completed her PhD at Neurosciences Unit, Institute of Child Health, University of London In 1991.